michaeladas/Grant-Applications/Radicle Grant Application.md

 Boardroom was started as a hackathon project in 2018 by Kevin Nielsen who would carry the idea into a role at TQ Tezos, where he built governance tooling for validators and token holders.
 The Boardroom founding team soon realized that if projects at the application layer were to adopt governance systems at scale, it would be important to abstract procedural complexities using aggregated governance tooling and services - so they started hacking on Boardroom a year and a half ago.
 Since then, it's grown to add an amazing team of seven engineers and developers that are passionate about building the future interface and architecture for distributed work, capital, and coordination.

 The grant author (Michael Das) is a BizOps and Strategy Associate at Coinbase.
-At Coinbase, Michael expands products to international markets and building tooling to enable future international growth.
+At Coinbase, Michael expands products to international markets and builds tooling to enable future international growth.
 He is assisting Boardroom with identifying and applying for protocol grants to facilitate onboarding and integrations for the new application, and will be the point of contact for this submission.

 ### Team Code Repos